nap2000/docs/admin-api.rst

 .. http:get:: /api/v1/admin/surveys/(project id)

-  :synposis: Get a list of surveys.
+  :synposis: Get a list of surveys with details on each within the specified project.
 Projects can be found using :ref:`projects-api`.

   **Example response**: